When importing plants or fresh fruit and veg from outside the EU into the UK for commercial use, there are certain steps you must take.

 If one of your consignments is selected, you’ll get an email telling you to apply for a certificate of conformity on PEACH.
 Depending on the results of a risk assessment, the consignment could also be inspected.

-Although bananas are not covered by either the specific or general marketing standards, there are special rules for bananas imported from outside the EU prior to ripening.
+Although bananas are not covered by either the specific or general marketing standards, there are other marketing standards for green bananas imported from outside the EU prior to ripening.

 You must notify HMI via PEACH about imports of unripened bananas arriving at UK points of entry.
 After risk assessment, some consignments will be held for HMI inspection.